 When you beta test an app, you let a set of people try out the app before it’s released to the general public.
 Your beta testers may discover issues that you’ve overlooked, such as misspellings, confusing app flow, or errors that could cause the app to crash.
-You’ll have chance to fix problems before you publically release the app, resulting in a more polished final product.
+You’ll then have a chance to fix those problems before you release the app to the public, resulting in a more polished final product.

 Your beta app can support up to 10,000 testers.

 Your beta will go through an automated certification process, and will be available in a few hours.

 Beta apps must be free.
 You cannot charge a price for your beta app.